CARE LEAVERS

 4.15 All Government agencies recognise the need to offer care leavers a range of opportunities and to help them take advantage of these:

-• care leavers over 18 have been exempted from the six month qualifying period to be offered a work or training place on the New Deal and the needs of care leavers will be considered in other developments of the benefits system
+- care leavers over 18 have been exempted from the six month qualifying period to be offered a work or training place on the New Deal and the needs of care leavers will be considered in other developments of the benefits system

-• the 1998 Requirements and Guidance for Careers Services specifically identifies those in and leaving care as an important client group
+- the 1998 Requirements and Guidance for Careers Services specifically identifies those in and leaving care as an important client group

-• some programmes under the New Start initiative (which aims to develop improved opportunities for those who have become disengaged from learning or lack qualifications and skills) are specifically targeted at care leavers
+- some programmes under the New Start initiative (which aims to develop improved opportunities for those who have become disengaged from learning or lack qualifications and skills) are specifically targeted at care leavers

-• the needs of care leavers are being considered as new financial support arrangements are developed for further education students.
+- the needs of care leavers are being considered as new financial support arrangements are developed for further education students.

-4.16 Better education and
+4.16 Better education and training for care leavers

 4.16 The Government accepts that many care leavers take up educational opportunities at a later stage than other young people.
 For this reason as soon as Parliamentary time allows the Government will introduce legislation to remove the current requirement for care leavers to have already embarked upon a course in education or training at 21 in order to receive assistance beyond that age.
 Instead, all those formerly looked after for significant periods and in education or training will be eligible for assistance up to 24.

-Summary of Current and Proposed Local Authority Powers
+Summary of Current and Proposed Local Authority Powers and Duties towards Care Leavers aged 16+

-duty to befriendduty to befriend
+| duty to befriend | | duty to befriend |

-power to assistduty to assess and
+| power to assist | | duty to assess and meet needs

-duty to befriendduty to befriend
+| duty to befriend | | duty to befriend |

-power to assistduty to assess and
+| power to assist | | duty to assess and meet needs (under consideration)

 4.17 The Government also recognises the disadvantages faced by care leavers in higher education who do not have a family home to return to for vacations.
 For this reason it will introduce legislation when Parliamentary time allows to require care authorities to provide suitable accommodation, where necessary, during vacations from higher education for young people formerly in care up to the age of 24.
 For the current academic year, universities have been asked to pay particular attention to the needs of care leavers in allocating their access funds and will consider how extra help can be provided in the vacations from the start of 1999/2000 academic year until legislation is enacted.